Jayson Scott Musson

 Biography

-In writing, performance and visual art that incisively satirizes and confuses pop culture and the art world, Jayson Scott Musson provokes the boundaries that define cultural stereotypes.
+In writing, performance, and visual art that incisively satirize pop culture and the art world, Jayson Scott Musson provokes the boundaries that define cultural stereotypes.
 Musson's most well-known project is Hennessy Youngman, a character who hosts an episodic Internet series, Art Thoughtz, in which he pits hip-hop and art world idioms against each other in a dual parody of cultural clichés.
-Musson's consideration of a public extends beyond the confines of art institutions, deliberately entering the open arenas of mass media.
-Engaging hybrid media and contexts, Musson considers writing to be the root of his creative output, providing him with a springboard from which to translate personal observations into public expressions.
+Musson's audience extends beyond the confines of art institutions, as he deliberately enters the open arenas of mass media such as YouTube.

-In 2012 Musson curated the exhibition project It's a Small, Small World at Family Business in New York.
-He has performed and lectured at numerous venues, including Performa 11, New York; Museum of Contemporary Art, Chicago; Pratt Institute, Brooklyn; Concordia University, Montreal, Canada; Museum of Modern Art, Ft.
-Worth, TX; University of Cincinnati, OH; and Pennsylvania Academy of Fine Arts, Philadelphia.
-In 2001 Musson formed the hip-hop group Plastic Little with Kurt Hunte.
+Musson has performed and lectured at numerous venues, including Rhizome, New York; San Francisco Art Institute; Museum of Contemporary Art, Chicago; Performa 11, New York; Museum of Contemporary Art, Chicago; Museum of Modern Art, Fort Worth, TX; University of Cincinnati; and Pennsylvania Academy of Fine Arts, Philadelphia.

 Musson lives and works in Brooklyn, NY.